Buenos Aires Argentina Guide

 Buenos Aires Buses

-So, here is my advice on how to catch a bus in Buenos Aires (I never thought the time would come that I gave people advice on how to catch a bus, but in this case, in BA, it is not as simple as it sounds!)…
+So, here is some advice on how to catch a bus in Buenos Aires… a task that may seem simple, but is not as easy as it sounds.

 Catching the bus (Tomar [NOT Coger!] el colectivo)

-• Now you have found the street where the bus route you want is supposed to travel down (if you are having trouble, ask a local, they will usually try and help), make one last check that the direction of traffic is going the right way for where you want to go (if it isn’t, you will need the opposite route, which due to the one way road system here in BA, will be on a different road nearby).
+• Now you have found the street where the bus route you want is supposed to travel down (if you are having trouble, ask a local, they will usually try and help), make one last check that the direction of traffic is going the right way for where you want to go.

 • Walk along the street you found, on the right hand side, until you find the bus stop for your number.
 It shouldn’t be much more than a block.